 Lisa Bowerman is one of those prolific actors who really ought to be better known.
 Her theatre credits include The Bristol Old Vic, Salisbury, Harrogate, Windsor and many more.
 Her television CV includes everything from Casualty (the first two series) to Spooks, Coronation Street and Doctors.
 She is an astonishingly versatile V/O Artiste having recorded many plays for the BBC.
 For the last twenty years she has played Bernice Summerfield in the Dr Who spin off of the same name.
 She is also an audio director with a long list of credits including, perhaps most famously, the Jago and Lightfoot series.
 She was most recently seen as Lady Kettlewell in JB Priestley’s ‘The Roundabout’ at the Park Theatre and off Broadway.
-Lisa will be appearing in AN HONOURABLE MAN from the 12th-16th June at the White Bear Pub Theatre.
+Lisa is appearing in AN HONOURABLE MAN 20 November – 8 December 2018 at the White Bear Pub Theatre.

 1. When did you first Act/direct etc?
 And what was it?